useRealtimeState

 /**

-* Whether to optimistically update the value on update
+* Whether to optimistically update the value before server confirmation.

 * @default true